Best Lake Vacations in the US for Families

 Washington state is full of amazing sites to see, but for one of the best lake destinations in the Pacific Northwest, you can not pass on Lake Chelan.
-This amazing family lake destination in Washington is located under 200 miles to the east of Seattle.
+This amazing family lake destination in Washington is located less than 200 miles to the east of Seattle.

-There are some amazing Lake Chelan resorts including Campbell’s Resort which is in an awesome location.
-Another popular option for vacationing at Lake Chelan is to rent a house.
+There are some amazing Lake Chelan resorts, including Campbell’s Resort which is in an awesome location.
+Another popular option is to rent a house at Lake Chelan.
 There are literally hundreds to choose from, most with spectacular lake views.

-Lake Chelan has a great location where you can take various day trips from, including Leavenworth which is only a short drive and a great Washington destination year-round!
+Lake Chelan has a great location from where you can take various day trips, including Leavenworth, which is only a short drive and a great Washington destination year-round!
 Amanda of Patsey Family Travels

 Lake Powell, Arizona

-Lake Powell is the perfect spot for water lovers, national park enthusiasts, and those who want to truly get away from it all.
+Lake Powell is one of the best lake vacation spots for water lovers, national park enthusiasts, and those who want to truly get away from it all.
 The scenery at Lake Powell is akin to the Grand Canyon if the Grand Canyon was filled with water; not surprising considering Lake Powell was created by damming a portion of the Colorado River not far from the Grand Canyon.